Course description 2025/2026

 • Perspective dialogue: Students participate in a dialogue about the teamwork in the student team when the teaching ends.

-• Oral presentation: The student teams must give an oral presentation of the project at the end of the teaching period.
+• Oral presentation: The student teams must give an oral presentation of the project.

 More about assessment